maltanar/zedboard-cheetah/README.md

 Contains two sub-projects:

-zedboard-datasend, a Qt application for sending data from the host side. zedboard-datarecv, example bare-bones application for receiving the data on the ZedBoard target and writing it into the DDR.
+zedboard-datasend, a Qt application for sending data from the host side.
+Supports a tiny subset of xmd commands for executing tcl scripts, useful for batch processing. zedboard-datarecv, example bare-bones application for receiving the data on the ZedBoard target and writing it into the DDR.

-Status: not yet usable, target only prints received packet sizes (to verify that we actually received everything).
+Status: copying data into ZedBoard works

 TODO:
- - decide on format for memory write command format
- - implement some handshaking
- - implement write commands on host side
- - implement write commands on target side
+ - add support for reading from ZedBoard
- - add read (from host) support
+ - add support for generating md5 hashes of data for quick verification
+ - code cleanup and structuring
+ - make zedboard side modular for easy integration into projects